 Gender: Male Age: 18+ Beds: 12 Cygnet St William’s is a 12 bed Neuropsychiatric service offering care and treatment to those affected by acquired brain injuries.
-It is a safe and secure place to aid recovery as well as offering those diagnosed with a progressive neurological disease, like Huntington’s Disease, a caring and long term placement to support and help manage the progression of their symptoms.
+It is a safe and secure place to aid recovery as well as offering those diagnosed with a progressive neurological disease, like Huntington’s Disease, a caring and longer term placement to support and help manage the progression of their symptoms.
 The hospital is a modern purpose built facility which has been designed specifically to provide a clinically led evidence based neuropsychiatric pathway for those individuals presenting with behaviours that challenge.
 Our focus is to create a therapeutic rich environment which engages our service users and offers them the opportunity to minimise their challenging behaviour and maximise their independence.
 We provide a resource intensive in-house Neuropsychiatry interdisciplinary team dedicated to the 12 service users at Cygnet St William’s.
 Our person centred approach puts the individual at the centre of their treatment and discharge planning.
 The service offers a wide range of activities and facilities to promote independent function.
 Positive behaviour goals are focused on discharge planning to support service users to return to community living – either with support or independently.
-Our service user profile: Men aged 18+ affected by a neurological condition where challenging behaviour is the leading impairment May be detained under the Mental Health Act, informal or subject to DoLS May have a forensic history Diagnosis of: Established or suspected Acquired Brain Injury including those sustained through trauma, anoxia, stroke, tumour, virus or infection Established or suspected neurodegenerative conditions including Huntington’s Disease Specialist Dementia e.g. Pick’s Disease, Frontotemporal Dementia Korsakoff’s Syndrome or other substance abuse related brain injury Presenting symptoms may include: Dysphasia or other communication problems Dysphagia with or without the requirement of PEG support/modified diets Moderate to severe cognitive impairment Respiratory difficulty requiring support of BiPAP (Bi-level Positive Airway Pressure) or CPAP (Continuous Positive Airway Pressure) Mobility impairments Presenting comorbidities may include: Psychiatric disorders including psychoses Complex epilepsy Post-ictal psychosis Organic personality disorder Our facilities: En-suite individual bedrooms Therapy kitchen and additional therapy spaces Dining room Living room Additional communal areas Multi-functional outdoor space including gardens Accessible bathrooms On-site laundry facilities Specific dietary needs met by our in-house catering team Download the Cygnet St William’s Flyer421.62 KB Referrals are now being taken and can be made by contacting the Cygnet referrals team via 0808 164 4450 or by emailing [email protected].
+Our service user profile: Men aged 18+ affected by a neurological condition where challenging behaviour is the leading impairment May be detained under the Mental Health Act, informal or subject to DoLS May have a forensic history Diagnosis of: Established or suspected Acquired Brain Injury including those sustained through trauma, anoxia, stroke, tumour, virus or infection Established or suspected neurodegenerative conditions including Huntington’s Disease Specialist Dementia e.g. Pick’s Disease, Frontotemporal Dementia Korsakoff’s Syndrome or other substance abuse related brain injury Presenting symptoms may include: Dysphasia or other communication problems Dysphagia with or without the requirement of PEG support/modified diets Moderate to severe cognitive impairment Respiratory difficulty requiring support of BiPAP (Bi-level Positive Airway Pressure) or CPAP (Continuous Positive Airway Pressure) Mobility impairments Presenting comorbidities may include: Psychiatric disorders including psychoses Complex epilepsy Post-ictal psychosis Organic personality disorder “Thank you so much for caring for my Dad for the past couple of years, he was lucky to be in a great place.”Family member Our facilities: En-suite individual bedrooms Therapy kitchen and additional therapy spaces Dining room Living room Additional communal areas Multi-functional outdoor space including gardens Accessible bathrooms On-site laundry facilities Specific dietary needs met by our in-house catering team Download the Cygnet St William’s Flyer1.55 MB Download our Neuropsychiatric services flyer6.90 MB Photo Gallery Please click on the images to enlarge.